BoHuangLab/Wynton-Jupyter-Notebook-Server/README.md

 ### SSH Configuration
 Storing a public-private ssh key pair will save a lot of headaches in the future.
 What this allows us to do is to login to the server without having to enter a password.
 This is especially useful because accessing the development nodes requires you to enter your password twice.
-Instructions are pulled from [here] (https://www.tecmint.com/ssh-passwordless-login-using-ssh-keygen-in-5-easy-steps/).
+Instructions are pulled from [here](https://www.tecmint.com/ssh-passwordless-login-using-ssh-keygen-in-5-easy-steps/).

 1. Open ssh terminal
 2. Enter `ssh-keygen -t rsa`